fasd-club/fasd-bot/README.md

 Once this project has just been created and we have a lot of other priorities, the deploy process is quite simple yet.

-The changes are applied to production every time something is pushed to master branch
+The changes are applied to production every time something is pushed to master branch.

 **How it works?**

-1. Changes are pushed to master branch
+1. Changes are pushed to master branch.
-2. Github sends a webhook to deploy endpoint of production server, that works based on execution of `deploy/deploy.js`
+2. Github sends a webhook to deploy endpoint of production server, that works based on execution of `deploy/deploy.js`.
-3. The script `deploy.sh` is executed, making the server pull the changes and restart the  applications
+3. The script `deploy.sh` is executed, making the server pull the changes and restart the  applications.

 ## Built With